prazg/PRECISE_GBM/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository contains an AI-based training and retraining pipeline for Predictive Radiomics for Evaluation of Cancer Immune SignaturE in Glioblastoma (PRECISE-GBM).
 It is the multimodal radiogenomic framework that integrates MRI radiomics, genomics, and immune signatures for patient stratification.

+The paper is published in Neuro-Oncology Advances. https://doi.org/10.1093/noajnl/vdag115

 The workflow is being developed into a software.
 So stay tuned!